Why We Do What We Do

 – Ovid, Metamorphoses

 We called on the Angelman syndrome community to help us design and identify the relevant endpoints of the trial.
 The community also helped select the final STARS clinical trial name and logo.
 The STARS logo was designed by Kaline, a proud parent of a child diagnosed with Angelman syndrome.
 The image “reaching for the STARS” is a depiction of her son, and every other person diagnosed with Angelman syndrome, standing with one foot firmly planted while using the “T” to stretch as far as they can to reach the brightest star in the sky.

 We thank everyone who participated in the process.
 We believe this name reflects how we feel about our Angelman syndrome community, and the clinical program reflects their needs.

 Phase 1 Adolescent Pharmacokinetic (PK) Trial

-In addition to the Phase 2 STARS trial, we are currently enrolling a Phase 1 trial in adolescents with Angelman syndrome and Fragile X syndrome.
+In addition to the Phase 2 STARS trial, we completed a Phase 1 trial in adolescents with Angelman syndrome and Fragile X syndrome.
 The primary goal of this trial is to identify doses for use in younger patients with these disorders as well as to assess safety and tolerability.
 The results, which were announced in November 2017, showed that OV101 was well tolerated and had a similar pharmacokinetic profiles in adolescents as young adults.
 We now plan to start a Phase 2 clinical trial, named ROCKET, in 2018.
 This trial will evaluate OV101 for the treatment of adolescents and young adults with Fragile X syndrome.

 It is proposed that decreased tonic inhibition underlies many of the behavioral changes characteristic of Angelman syndrome and Fragile X syndrome.
 We believe that OV101 may provide an opportunity to provide a meaningful impact to patients with both these disorders.